Rochester, New York, Electrical Burn Injury Lawyers

 Irrespective of how they happen, electrical burns are capable of causing serious and potentially life-altering injuries.
 If a full medical recovery is possible, a burn victim’s life may never go back to normal: they could be disfigured, disabled, or unable to return to work.
 Unfortunately, survivors also face an elevated, long-term risk of heart attacks and other cardiac conditions.

 While no amount of compensation can make up for a serious and life-changing electrical burn injury, an insurance settlement or court-ordered award can substantially improve survivors’ quality of life.
-The Dietrich Law Firm P.C. is recognized as a Best Law Firm of America because we have shown—time and time again—that we have the means, the willpower, and the experience to get our clients the financial recovery they need and the justice they deserve.
+The Dietrich Law Firm P.C. demonstrates—time and time again—that we have the means, the willpower, and the experience to get our clients the financial recovery they need and the justice they deserve.

 DID YOU SUFFER ELECTRICAL BURNS OR OTHER SERIOUS INJURIES IN A ROCHESTER AREA ACCIDENT?